Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/DEVLOGS/DEVLOG-Abigail.md

 ### 2024-05-23 - Updating README.md and writing script for presentation
 In class, worked on re-reading the articles and resources we used in our research to compile into a readable format for our README.md and script presentation.
 All work on google doc.

+At home, continuing to add to sources and outside uses of audio stegography with images and article sources.
+All work on google doc.